-- " Electricity consumption linked to digital technology can be broken into: - Transit and storage of data: Progress made in these technologies led to a reduction by a factor of 7 in energy consumption per gigabyte transported.
-But traffic has increased faster than the drop in unit consumption, resulting in an increase in the share of digital consumption within the overall electricity consumption. - Data centers, housing IT equipment such as data storage servers and redundant power supplies, generate significant heat as a byproduct of their operations, nearly equivalent to the energy they consume They require energy-consuming cooling.
-At the global level, this energy represented between 200 and 900 TWh in 2019. - Supercomputers, boasting computing power measured in exaflops, are essential for tasks like developing artificial intelligence models and demand substantial power resources.
+- " Electricity consumption linked to digital technology can be broken into: - Transit and storage of data: Progress made in these technologies led to a reduction by a factor of 7 in energy consumption per gigabyte transported.117 But traffic has increased118 faster than the drop in unit consumption, resulting in an increase in the share of digital consumption within the overall electricity consumption. - Data centers, housing IT equipment such as data storage servers and redundant power supplies, generate significant heat as a byproduct of their operations, nearly equivalent to the energy they consume They require energy-consuming cooling.
+At the global level, this energy represented between 200 and 900 TWh119 in 2019. - Supercomputers, boasting computing power measured in exaflops, are essential for tasks like developing artificial intelligence models and demand substantial power resources.
 For instance, the Fugaku supercomputer has a power supply requirement of approximately 38 MW.

-- Crypto assets also require substantial energy consumption.
-This is due to blockchain technology and data mining for cryptocurrencies.
-In 2022, the global electricity consumption related to crypto assets was between 120 and 240 TWh, volumes which exceed the total annual consumption of countries such as Argentina or Australia. - Everyday equipment: Nearly 30 billion pieces are connected to the network, including computers, televisions, tablets, smartphones, and other everyday equipment.
+Everyday equipment: Nearly 30 billion pieces are connected to the network, including computers, televisions, tablets, smartphones, and other everyday equipment.
 Their combined consumption represented a total of more than 150 TWh in 2022.
 In addition to this daily life equipment, there is the Internet of Things (IoT) equipment.
 Its consumption in 2020 was estimated at more than 60 TWh.
 Forecasts show an increase in efficiency, which will make it possible to partially compensate for the increase in the number of devices.
 Indeed, the number of these control objects should increase from 7 billion in 2020 to more than 20 billion in 2030.